Passing (novel): Critical reception

 Passing was published in April 1929 by Knopf in New York City.
 Sales of the book were modest: Knopf produced three small print runs each under 2,000 copies.
 While early reviews were primarily positive, it received little attention beyond New York City.

 Comparing it to Larsen's previous novel Quicksand, Alice Dunbar-Nelson's review in The Washington Eagle began by declaring that "Nella Larsen delights again with her new novel".
-Writer and scholar W. E. B. Du Bois hailed it as the "one of the finest novels of the year" and believed that its limited success was due to its treating a "forbidden subject," the marriage of a white man to a mixed-race girl who did not reveal her ancestry.
+Writer and scholar W. E. B. Du Bois hailed it as "one of the finest novels of the year" and believed that its limited success was due to its treating a "forbidden subject," the marriage of a white man to a mixed-race girl who did not reveal her ancestry.

 A common criticism of the novel is that it ends too suddenly, without a full exploration of the issues it raises.
 Mary Rennels, writing in the New York Telegram, said, "Larsen didn't solve the problem [of passing].
 Knocking a character out of a scene doesn't settle a matter."
 An anonymous reviewer for the New York Times Book Review similarly concluded that "the most serious fault with the book is its sudden and utterly unconvincing close", but otherwise considered it an effective treatment of the topic.
 On the other hand, Dunbar-Nelson found that the ending confirmed to the reader that "you have been reading a masterpiece all along."